1 Arrested In Fatal Shooting Near Busy East St. Paul Shopping Area

-MINNEAPOLIS (WCCO) — A St. Paul man has been arrested on suspicion of murder for fatally shooting someone on St. Paul’s east side Thursday afternoon — the city’s 28th homicide of 2021.
+MINNEAPOLIS (WCCO) — A St. Paul man has been charged in connection to the fatal shooting of 22-year-old Jarrid Neadeau-Lyons on the city’s east side on Thursday afternoon, marking St. Paul’s 28th homicide of 2021.

-According to the St. Paul Police Department, a 24-year-old man was arrested without incident around 3 p.m.
-Friday on the 1500 block of Timberlake Road.
+Warsame Ahmed Abdihoosh, 24, has been charged with second-degree murder and second-degree murder while committing a felony assault.

-Police say the shooting happened just before 1 p.m.
-Thursday near White Bear and Suburban avenues, by several busy stores.
+According to the criminal complaint, Abdhoosh was at the BP gas station on the 1700 block of Suburban Avenue and went inside to give the cashier a “hard time,” as he was having trouble purchasing gas.

 More On WCCO.com: